 Really?
 Yet three weeks after Crim the annual Buick Invitational PGA Golf Tournament came to Flint and easily handed out millions to guys with beer bellies who smoking cigarettes as they ambled down the fairways (pre Tiger Woods PGA)?
 I didn’t get it then.
 I don’t get it now.
 Maybe I do, but I’m just afraid of what I think.

-The American mind uses financial reward to validate achievement.
+The American mind equates financial rewards with sporting achievement.
 When you don’t award any money, or just very little money, you devalue the achievement in the public eye.
-And just because the champions in your sport come from developing world nations where a little goes a long way, doesn’t obviate the need to increase the public interest in the sport here.
+And just because the champions in your sport come from developing world nations where a little goes a long way, that doesn’t obviate the need to increase the public interest in the sport here.

 When are people going to realize they are not giving anything to anybody?
 You’re placing a value on achievement at your event.
-You’re valuing your first position.
-So if you don’t accord it proper value, how can you expect others to?
-In today’s world of professional sports if you’re not making $1 million for first prize in a major event you’re not taken seriously.
+You are valuing your first position.
+But if you don’t accord it a proper value, how can you expect others to?
+In today’s world of professional sports, if you’re not making $1 million for first prize in a major event you’re not taken seriously.

 Why do we think there is such an emphasis placed on the charity runners?
 Because that’s where the millions of dollars are!
 And that is a good thing.
 I’ve contributed to charity runners many times for friends and family.
 But just like tailgating is an important part of the American football experience, it isn’t the main purpose of the gathering.
 The game is.

-When the Boston Athletic Association got dragged into the modern era in the mid-1980s it was because there were a lot of people putting pressure on them to change, from the media, to the running community, and finally, Boston Mayor Ray Flynn.
-Anybody else see that kind of pressure being applied today?
-There is some media, yes, but only within the industry.
+When the Boston Athletic Association got dragged into the modern era in the mid-1980s it was because there were a lot of people putting pressure on them to change, from the media to the running community, and finally, Boston Mayor Ray Flynn.
+Does anybody else see that kind of pressure being applied today?
+There are some media, yes, but only within the industry.
 And the running community isn’t even aware, much less care, about the state of the sport.
 That connection has long since been severed.
 And name me a pol who has any jurisdiction who could apply pressure.